 While a surname table might be handy, it doesn't pick up the names of Elizabeth's siblings-in-law or children-in-law.
 But we'll keep those names in the back of our minds.
 With luck, you will be able to spot something that triggers your genealogy spider senses.

-For me, the last name Blue stuck out, particularly when the female was listed as a grandmother in the home with a female named Matilda.
-A quick check of the children-in-law surnames and I recognized that John Blue married Matilda Weakly, my missing woman's daughter.
+For me, the last name, Blue, stuck out, particularly when the female was listed as a grandmother in the home with a female named Matilda.
+I quickly checked the children-in-law surnames and recognized that John Blue married Matilda Weakly, my missing woman's daughter.

-I would never have thought to look for Elizabeth in South Carolina, but it pays to do either a no surname search or searches all records for the children of your ancestors.
-Descendancy research offers a lot of benefits.
+I would never have thought to look for Elizabeth in South Carolina, but it pays to do either a no-surname search or a search of all records for the children of your ancestors.
+Descendancy research offers many benefits.

 Your Relatives Might Be There